 To help realize a low-carbon society, Osaka Gas is striving to sell and disseminate two types of fuel-cell systems that generates electricity through chemical reactions between the hydrogen extracted from city gas and oxygen in the air, which are polymer electrolyte fuel cells (PEFC) and solid oxide fuel cells (SOFC) sold as “Ene-Farm” and “Ene-Farm type S,” respectively as co-generation systems for household use that help conserve energy and reduce CO2 emissions.
 These are high-efficiency energy systems that make effective use of the heat generated alongside electricity to supply hot water.

-As of the end of March 2021, a cumulative total of about 140,000 Ene-Farm and Ene-Farm type S units had been sold, helping reduce CO2 emissions by about 257,000 t-CO2*4 annually, which is equivalent to the planting of about 18.49 million sugi cedar trees.*5
+The cumulative sales total of the fuel cell systems, Ene-Farm and Ene-Farm type S, reached 160,000 units*4 on May 12, 2022.
+These units have helped reduce CO2 emissions by about 290,000 t-CO2*5 annually, which is equivalent to the planting of about 21.13 million sugi cedar trees.*6

 - *1 ENE-FARM Type S is an environmentally friendly energy system that generates power through a chemical reaction between hydrogen, which is extracted from clean natural gas, and oxygen in the air.
 The generated power can be used at home, and hot water generated in the power generation process can also be used effectively.
 In development, we utilized some of the results obtained from the project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).

 - *2 The highest power generation efficiency in the world in terms of fuel cells for household use whose rated output is 1 kW or less (based on a survey conducted by Osaka Gas as of the end of January 2020).